openvswitch/ovs/Documentation/index.rst

   OVN internals and operation
 - :doc:`How-to guides </howto/index>` are recipes or use-cases for OVS and OVN.
   They are more advanced than the tutorials.
+- :doc:`Frequently Asked Questions </faq/index>` provide general insight into
+  a variety of topics related to configuration and operation of OVS and OVN.

 First Steps
 -----------